DrCoconuttt/FloraSpeak/README.md

 # FloraSpeak

-While numerous smart gardening systems prioritize updates, alerts, and automated watering to sustain plant health, few delve into the concept of personifying a plant and imbuing it with human attributes to foster caretaking practices that ensure its well-being.
-Allowing plants to converse, react, and express themselves akin to humans, responding to factors such as moisture, temperature, and light detected by sensors and Arduino.
-Enabling proactive and context-aware dialogues with users through conversational AI, using Chat GPT, to let plants express their needs and respond to plant care questions in real-time.
+Flora Speak is designed to personify plants and foster good plant care practices.
+ChatGPT is used to allow plants to have conversation.
+The project utilizes Arduino sensors are used to determine plant health, detecting factors such as moisture, temperature and light levels.
+This data enables ChatGPT to understand the plants current condition that updates in real-time.
+The personification aims to deepen the human-plant connection, fostering increased care and engagement by transforming routine plant care into a more interactive and emotionally engaging experience.

 ### Video Demo